dh-trier/wlv/resources/wlv-label-docs.md

 #### The labels

 Each XML document includes only the information pertaining to the label (or label parts) pertaining to one wine.
 A collection typically contains more than one wine label.
 The labels (and their files) are hence always connected to their concerning collection (via the metadata).

+The data model for the wine labels follows a small number of general assumptions or principles.
+First, the assumption that a label can be usefully described at three distinct levels, namely the physical, visual and textual properties.
+(In addition, relations between multiple elements at the same or at different levels can be described.)
+Second, the idea to provide each piece of information with a standardized label and/or authority data to make it clearly identifiable.
+Third, the principle that element content is only included when that (textual) content is visible on the label described.
+(All other information is recorded using attributes.
+This principle does not apply to the comments element.)
+Fourth, the principle that only very few pieces of information are mandatory, but that a lot of details can optionally be recorded, if that is desired.
+Finally, the principle that although the WLV is currently used only for labels from the German Mosel wine region, the WLV should be sufficiently flexible and expressive enough to be easily used also for labels from other regions.
+(A limitation to this rule lies in the authority data, which is currently only provided for the Mosel region.)

 #### The parts of a label